afjal4/Precipitation-in-Sierra-Nevada/README.md

 </p>

 Now, by researching the geology of Sierra Nevada, we can identify specifically how the precipitation and steepness of the hill affect year on year errosion (defining P ∘ Ca).
+ --Equation

+We can finally visualise Ca(t) as P ∘ Ca has been defined.
+--Gif of the future, long into the future

+One interesting thing we can observe in the long term is how different migratory paths might change as the landscape changes.
+We use an algorithm inspired by the A* Pathfinding Algorithm.

 by Afjal C, Arvind, Tom, Sahil B, Tianzong C, Connie [1]https://earth.jaxa.jp/en/data/index.html